 There are currently trials of small autonomous shuttles that are self-driving mini-vans for fixed, predictable routes, for example, from a micro-fulfillment hub to a neighborhood hub, and possibly for some area local regulations, curb access, bus parking, AVs may be desirable.

-Drones are also good for very short, lightweight, and low-traffic corridors, parks, waterfronts, or suburban edges, as accelerating single-item deliveries to surpass ground congestion, though rules and noise remain limiting factors in dense urban cores.
+Drones are also suitable for very short, lightweight, and low-traffic corridors, parks, waterfronts, or suburban edges, as accelerating single-item deliveries to surpass ground congestion.
+However, rules and noise remain limiting factors in dense urban cores.

-Including this category, practical automation-adjacent options in congested city centers are certainly the kind that grows agile and emits low emissions while transporting multiple packages from hubs to doorsteps.
+Including this category, practical automation-adjacent options in congested city centers are certainly the kind that grow agile and emit low emissions while transporting multiple packages from hubs to doorsteps.

 That is transferring the last step from doorstep delivery to collection at a secure pickup point.
 Lockers decrease failure rates and improve efficiency by consolidating multiple deliveries into a single stop.